IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Main Flow**:

-1. After the first login, the mobile app for the prescription performs an automatic subscription to the Central Infrastructure in order to be informed when a prescription is ready.([ITI-110] Resource Subscription with the following criteria: patient and typeCode.)
+1. After the first login, the mobile app for the prescription performs an automatic subscription to the Central Infrastructure in order to be informed when a prescription is ready.([ITI-110] Resource Subscription with the following criteria: patient and typeCode)
 2. When the doctor makes the ePrescription a document is produced on the Repository and the metadata are sent to the Central Infrastructure ([ITI-42] Register Document Set-b).
 3. The Central Infrastructure, having stored the metadata of the prescription, generates a message to inform the broker about the publication event. ([ITI-111] Resource Publish).
 4. Since the publication event of the prescription meets the subscription criteria the Central Infrastructure will send a notification to the mobile app. ([ITI-112] Resource Notify)
 5. When the user sees the notification on his app it is possible to retrieve the document.
-The app will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the XDS FHIR interface.
+The app retrieves the resource by sending a Retrieve Document [ITI-68] to the XDS FHIR interface.
-6. Upon receiving the Retrieve Document [ITI-68] the XDS FHIR interface tries to retrieve the document from the XDS Repository.
+6. Upon receiving the Retrieve Document [ITI-68] the XDS FHIR interface retrieves the document from the XDS Repository.
 Retrieve Document Set [ITI-43].
 7. With the downloaded ePrescription the patient can now go to the local pharmacy to acquire the prescribed drug showing his mobile device.

 #### 1:54.4.2.4 Use Case \#4: Document Subscription for Mobile Device in XDS on FHIR Environment extending DSUB with DSUBm